How to make Trinidad Aloo Pie

 10 small halfmoon shaped stuffed raw dough on a countertop

-Gently place the pie into the oil and fry on each side for about 2 minutes or until golden brown.
+Gently place the pie in the oil and fry on each side for about 2 minutes or until golden brown.

 Halfmoon filled dough frying in a pot